Let’s skip some airy-fairy intro to this topic. Seriously folks, what is life? What are we doing here? Why are we conscious, sentient beings?

 What is life?
 Ultimately, you must ask yourself this question.
 Google cannot answer this question for you.
 In fact, no one can.
 If nobody has the answer, then life might as well be a blank slate.
 You can spend your days searching for the answer, or you can create your own meaning.

-At this stage of my life, taking care of my family is meaningful enough for me to make each day worth living.
+At this stage of my life, writing and taking care of my family is meaningful enough for me to make each day worth living.
 For you, it’s probably something totally different.
 The important thing is to identify what has the most meaning for you, and invest most of your time and energy into that part of your life.
 If you spend your time doing things that do not have meaning for you, you’re bound to feel empty and discontent.

 If you aren’t experiencing life as an amazing adventure, then chances are you aren’t spending enough time in the present moment, doing what means the most to you.
 As far as we know (or don’t know) we only get one journey here.
 There is no rewind button.
 As the hours and days pass, they are gone forever—we can never get them back.
 So it makes sense to pay attention, and make the most of it.